Booz Allen: Agentic AI Technologies

 Mission-specific agentic AI solutions in the national security, defense, and civilian domains.

-• Examples: Mission management in intelligence analysis workflows, agentic field asset management for superior logistics, streamlined permitting and benefits enrollment programs
+• Examples: Mission management in intelligence analysis workflows, agentic field asset management for superior logistics, and streamlined permitting and benefits enrollment programs

 Software Engineering